Mersha Nahusenay: Death and legacy

 Ato Denqu, husband of Negest Mersha, was appointed in 1907 as the chief of Dire Dawa's Post Office.
 He too traveled to Europe (e.g. Switzerland and Italy) to attend meetings of the International Postal Union after Ethiopia became a member in 1908.
 Many grandchildren and great-grandchildren live and work in Ethiopia and around the world.
 The most visible descendant today, Ato Abinet Gebremeskel, is a businessman and philanthropist in Ethiopia.
-Tadewos Assebework, the author of this short biographic sketch (click here for Amharic version of the Bio), is the grandson of Zegeye Mersha and great-grandson of Ato Mersha.
+Tadewos Assebework is the grandson of Zegeye Mersha and great-grandson of Ato Mersha.

 Mersha's legacy includes a street named after him in Kezira (Gezira), a subsection of Dire Dawa during the reign of Emperor Haile Selassie.
 He was remembered and honored when the railway city celebrated its 105th anniversary in December 2007.

 However, Mersha is still very much a forgotten hero.
 His biography remains unwritten and his distinguished service is poorly known by many scholars and students of Ethiopian history.
 In his book titled Pioneers of Change in Ethiopia: The reformist Intellectuals of the early twentieth century, Professor Bahru Zewde describes the contributions of many historic personalities of that dynamic era.
 The book does not mention Mersha as a pioneer.
 However, some of the reformist intellectuals discussed had either administered the offices he helped establish or occupied the positions he held before.
 Neggadras Gebrehiwot Baykedagn (c.1885-1918), arguably the foremost intellectual of the time, for example, was director of the Dire Dawa customs administration.

 Fitawrari Tekle Hawariat Tekle-Mariam (1884–1977), who later became governor of Jigjiga; credited for founding Asebe Teferi; and is best known for playing a prominent role in the drafting of the 1931 constitution, was chief of the railway station briefly during Lij Iyasu.
 He was also among the first Ethiopians to travel abroad for education.
 As a matter of fact, shortly before the young Tekle Hawaryat departed for Russia, in 1896, Mersha gave him his blessings.
 We find the following interesting account in his autobiography,: